 Federal grant revenues increased for the first time since the final ARRA projects were completed.
 It is the ARRA funds that account for the sharp increase in grant revenue from 2010 to 2015.
-The University continues to experience remarkable levels of grant activity with the award of a new five-year \$20 million (EPSCoR) grant in FY20.
+The University continues to experience remarkable levels of grant activity with the award of a new five-year \$20 million (EPSCoR) grant in FY20 and funding from the HEERF I, II, and III.